-Also, appellate courts do not weigh credibility.
+It is important to be aware that appellate courts do not weigh credibility.
 All factual findings by a lower court are considered to be true.
-They will not reweigh the facts unless it is what is known as a de novo review.
-This is only if the Court misapplied the law or had improper interpretation of a contract.
+They will not reweigh the facts unless the appeal is based on a de novo review.
+This occurs only if the lower court misapplied the law or had improper interpretation of a contract.

 The standards of review at the appellate level are: Substantial Evidence, Abuse of Discretion, and Misapplication of the Law.

 Substantial evidence would make it highly unlikely you will win on appeal in Ventura County.
 Any evidence, including implied findings, is enough to affirm the lower court.
 Even if the burden is high for the lower court, if there is any evidence at all, the trial court will be affirmed.

 Abuse of discretion would require you to prove that no judge anywhere could have possibly made the decision it did.
 Even if the justices at the appellate court would have made a different decision, they will affirm the trial court unless no one could have decided as the lower court did.